Universal Life: Beliefs

 Members believe in reincarnation and promote vegetarianism.
-Moreover, UL members refer to themselves as "Original Christians".Gabriele Wittek, "Das ist mein Wort", 4th edition 2004, Verlag DAS WORT GmbH, ISBN 3-89201-153-2, p.
-1080.
+Moreover, UL members refer to themselves as "Original Christians".
 In consequence, a characteristic feature of Universal Life is the fomenting of resentment against "established religious leaders," especially the Roman Catholic Church, which is the predominant religion in Bavaria.
 In 2010, for example, Universal Life failed in a lawsuit before the Freiburg Administrative Court in which it sought to prohibit the Catholic Church from calling itself "Christian."
-Since Jesus in UL reading is believed to have rejected violence against humans and animals as well as ecclesiastical institutionalism, Universal Life, acccording to the Catholic diocese of Trier, appeals primarily to "idealistically minded people" in search of "authentic Christianity" despite the fact that the group's teaching contains Far Eastern elements.
+Since Jesus in UL reading is believed to have rejected violence against humans and animals as well as ecclesiastical institutionalism, Universal Life, according to the Catholic diocese of Trier, appeals primarily to "idealistically minded people" in search of "authentic Christianity" despite the fact that the group's teaching contains Far Eastern elements.